Rahul-DS25M008/painting_restoration_eval/outputs/supervisor_package/supervisor_summary.md

 ## Remaining work after supervisor feedback

+The current baseline is frozen as the pre-feedback supervisor-review checkpoint.

-The following items should wait until after supervisor feedback:
+The following items are possible post-feedback extensions.
+They should wait until after supervisor feedback and should be prioritized by methodological value, available compute, and final thesis scope.

-1. Semantic or iconographic consistency checks.
-2. Metadata-driven analysis by artist, medium, period, collection, or other artwork metadata.
+### Framework-strengthening extensions

-3. Metric-policy ablation.
+1. Metric-policy ablation.
-4. Scaling beyond the controlled 50-painting subset.
-5. Extending uncertainty heatmaps beyond the current 40-case subset.
+2. Color consistency metrics.
+3. Boundary/seam consistency metrics.
+4. Damage-size sensitivity analysis.
+5. Restoration risk scoring / diagnostic risk profiles.

+### Empirical-expansion extensions

+6. Scaling from 50 to 300 paintings.
+7. Expanding Stable Diffusion uncertainty heatmaps from 40 cases to all 200 non-zero cases.
+8. Metadata-driven or computed visual grouping.

+### Conditional model and robustness extensions

-6. SDXL follow-up if better hardware or supervisor priority justifies it.
+9. SDXL follow-up if stronger hardware or supervisor priority justifies it.
+10. Mask/input robustness analysis.
+11. Semantic or iconographic consistency checks.
-7. Possible human/expert review protocol.
+12. Possible human/expert review protocol.

+### Writing and packaging work

+13. Thesis-ready tables, captions, methodology text, and result figures.
-8. Thesis chapter structuring and paper-style condensation.
+14. Thesis chapter structuring.
+15. Paper-style condensation if useful.

 These are intentionally not started before feedback to avoid uncontrolled scope expansion.